Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to play a specified sound.
 The configurations for this effect are as follows:

 1. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect is useful for playing a notification sound
 2. Location: The location to create the unit on, or task a unit to

-Some useful tricks with this effect:

-1. This effect is useful for playing a notification sound

-Some useful tricks with this effect:

-1. This effect is useful for playing a notification sound

-Some useful tricks with this effect:

-1. This effect is useful for playing a notification sound
 3. Sound Name: The name of the sound to play

 Some useful tricks with this effect: